Welcome to AI University

 Money talks

-While the emergence of AI universities may seem like a prospective event on the horizon, I am confident we will be seeing them soon.
+The emergence of AI universities may seem like a prospective event on the horizon, I am confident we will be seeing them soon.